-In reality, the previous points raise another limitation of the DSF which is the fact that fiscal and external sustainability are assessed independently when clearly their dynamics impact on each other.
+The previous points raise another limitation of the LIC DSF sustainability indicators which is the fact that fiscal and external sustainability are assessed independently when clearly their dynamics impact on each other.
 As government revenues can also be in foreign exchange the same resources will be included when assessing both external and fiscal sustainability independently.
 Naturally, this means that the share of foreign currency in government revenues has a direct impact on both fiscal and external sustainability.
-Also, the fact that government may access private foreign exchange earnings if they enter into the central bank circuit will depend on the government capacity to generate revenues in local
+Also, the fact that government may access private foreign exchange earnings if they enter into the central bank or the foreign exchange market circuit will depend on the government capacity to generate revenues in local currency to buy that foreign currency.
+In sum, the capacity of the government to access external resources to service the debt and finance development depend simultaneously on the country's (public and private) capacity to generate foreign currency and on government capacity to generate revenues in local currency.
+Therefore, a more appropriate measure of debt sustainability should consider how the fiscal and external positions jointly contribute for the debt sustainability.